It’s difficult to value the worth of a company. This situation is more apparent when it comes to valuing Tesla.

 Tesla’s EBIT covers almost all costs of doing business including costs of revenues, R&D and SGA expenses.

-Nevertheless, Tesla’s price to EBIT or operating income ratio in the chart above reached beyond 300 starting in 2019 due mainly to the tiny operating profit that the company generated.
+Nevertheless, Tesla’s price to EBIT or operating income ratio in the chart above soared beyond 300 throughout 2020 due mainly to the tiny operating profit that the company had generated.

-The area in the chart where the ratio is zero indicates that Tesla is having a negative EBIT.
+The area in the chart where the ratio is zero indicates negative EBIT, meaning that Tesla did not make any profits in those periods.

 Chart of Tesla’s Price to EBITDA Ratio